Property: Modern philosophy

-Thomas Hobbes (17th century)

 The principal writings of Thomas Hobbes appeared between 1640 and 1651—during and immediately following the war between forces loyal to King Charles I and those loyal to Parliament.
 In his own words, Hobbes' reflection began with the idea of "giving to every man his own," a phrase he drew from the writings of Cicero.
 But he wondered: How can anybody call anything his own?

-James Harrington (17th century)

 A contemporary of Hobbes, James Harrington, reacted to the same tumult differently: he considered property natural but not inevitable.
 The author of "Oceana," he may have been the first political theorist to postulate that political power is a consequence, not the cause, of the distribution of property.
 He said that the worst possible situation is when the commoners have half a nation's property, with the crown and nobility holding the other half—a circumstance fraught with instability and violence.
 He suggested a much better situation (a stable republic) would exist once the commoners own most property.

-In later years, the ranks of Harrington's admirers included American revolutionary and founder John Adams.

-Robert Filmer (17th century)

 Another member of the Hobbes/Harrington generation, Sir Robert Filmer, reached conclusions much like Hobbes', but through Biblical exegesis.
 Filmer said that the institution of kingship is analogous to that of fatherhood, that subjects are still, children, whether obedient or unruly and that property rights are akin to the household goods that a father may dole out among his children—his to take back and dispose of according to his pleasure.